 A lot of products have been made available to help us in increasing our indoor air quality while keeping comfort levels relatively high and energy consumption and bills low.
-But the need to install these products may be significantly decreased if we know how to properly take care of our HAVC systems.
+But the need to hire an expert HVAC contractor to install these products may be significantly decreased if we know how to properly take care of our HAVC systems.

 One thing we can do is to make sure we install the correct and proper air filter for our systems.
 Installing the right air filter will definitely help you save money and energy.
 It can also help in avoiding expensive and inconvenient breakdowns and malfunctions and it may extend the longevity and effectivity of your HVAC system.
 It will also help you tone down your energy consumption which in turn lowers your electricity bills.
 Installing the right filter is not a guarantee that your HVAC system will function at its best.
 Despite having the best air filter installed, may still occur.
 It is for this reason that keeping track of your filter’s cleanliness and maintenance is very important.
 Thanks to the new technologies that come with HVAC systems, it is quite easy to do so, due to the fact that most air filters are disposable.